TAX • 18 FEBRUARY 2021 • 3 MIN READ

 You must register for GST if you carry out a taxable activity and if your turnover:

-Was less than $60,000, but you include GST in your prices, for example taxi drivers who have included 15% in their taxi fares.
+- Was less than $60,000, but you include GST in your prices e.g. taxi drivers who have GST included in their fares

-If you’re charging 0% GST on some of your sales (typically when you’re selling overseas), know that these sales still count towards that $60,000 threshold.
+If you’re charging 0% GST on some of your sales (typically when you’re selling overseas), these sales still count towards that $60,000 threshold.

 Voluntary registration